sonic-net/SONiC/doc/stp/SONiC_PVST_HLD.md

 **config spanning_tree vlan interface cost <vlan\> <ifname\> <value\>**

 This parameter for all the ports in the path when added up, determines the total spanning tree path cost between the root bridge and the downstream switch.
-Thus, it plays significant role in calculating the shortest path to the root bridge for narrowing down the best topology possible, for the specified VLAN.
+Thus, it plays significant role in calculating the shortest path to the root bridge, thus narrowing down the best topology possible, for the specified VLAN.

 This command thus, allows the user to control the spanning tree topology convergence, by electing the designated bridges with the best paths towards the root bridge.
 This also aids in choosing the root ports over other ports, on these elected designated bridges.